GET HELP MANAGING CHRONIC , ITCHY RASHES IN THOUSAND OAKS

 Dr. Peterson Pierre is a board-certified dermatologist with extensive experience in medical dermatology.
 By studying and treating a wide range of patients dealing with such chronic conditions as eczema, psoriasis, and rosacea, he maintains a thorough working knowledge of skin diseases, triggers, and treatments.
 Pairing his broad practical experience with his education, he can create custom-tailored treatment plans that make a difference for individuals dealing with embarrassment, discomfort, and pain due to their condition.

-For help with eczema in Thousand Oaks, Click here to schedule an appointment with Dr. Peterson Pierre, call (805) 496-9190, or send an online message.
+For help with eczema in Westlake Village and Thousand Oaks, click here to schedule an appointment with Dr. Peterson Pierre.
+Call (805) 496-9190, or send an online message.
 Pierre Skin Care Institute serves Westlake Village, Agoura Hills, Calabasas, Burbank, Sherman Oaks, all of Simi Valley, and beyond.